-- Regular attendance at teacher-led silent meditation retreats of 7 to 10 days in duration, with at least two being of ten days duration or more.
+- Regular attendance at teacher-led silent meditation retreats of at least 5 to 7 days in duration, with two being of seven (7) days duration or more.
 We strongly recommend that all aspiring and engaged MBSR teachers and teacher trainers attend retreats in the Western Vipassana tradition, because this tradition closely reflects and serves as a foundation for the spirit, practice and attitudes of MBSR.
 We also recognize that wisdom is expressed and reflected in a range of meditation traditions and consciousness disciplines, and that retreats in other traditions may serve in profound and important ways to expand, enrich, supplement, and strengthen this basic foundation.

 - A sustained and on-going personal mindfulness practice that includes sitting meditation and mindful Hatha yoga reinforced by on-going study with teachers.